lucasgerads/blog/content/blog/Covid19/index.md

 ![Year of Birth](year.png)

 ## How this site is generated
- This site is automatically generated when data is added to the spread sheet.
+ This site is automatically generated when data is added to the [spread sheet](https://docs.google.com/spreadsheets/d/1Th4GSgmTpX4GtcebVDzIfRuCOu2cSOc2WJCORHcCw-Y).
 You can find the corresponding python script inside my [github repository](https://github.com/lucasgerads/blog/blob/master/content/blog/Covid19/main.py).

-I keep the data in a google [spread sheet](https://docs.google.com/spreadsheets/d/1Th4GSgmTpX4GtcebVDzIfRuCOu2cSOc2WJCORHcCw-Y)

  ##Source